MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 </p>
 ```

 Notice that the structure of this is regular but not selectable with any one div or piece of markup.
-I can't say, `find('h3')`, here, because that would just bring back the title of the news item (which is useful, because we want the title of the blurb for the title of our new news page).
-We need something that will grab everything *between* each `h3`.
+I can use `find('h3')` to get the headings, but the text of each news item is just a paragraph, and we also want to grab the date separately.

-So, I want to grab all of the titles, and grab all of the HTML between the titles, and put them all into some sort of data structure so I can spit them out into pages of there own.
+So, I want to grab all of the titles, and grab the paragraph following the title, and the date, and put them all into some sort of data structures so I can spit them out into pages of there own.

 Let's start with the titles, as it'll show a neat trick Mojo has up its sleeves.